mcvine/devel/design/sampleassembly-scaffolding.md

 To include sample environment, we should also support `createSampleAssembly(outdir, sample, sample_environment, ...)

+## Sample yaml schema

+* orientation: optional. only for single crystal samples
+* excitations: optional. only for inelastic samples

 ## Shape

 Right now we allow xml string in the yaml file for the shape.